-Next, you get to try a set of wax dentures, so the laboratory knows exactly where to fit the teeth.
+Third, you get to try a set of wax dentures, so the laboratory knows exactly where to fit the teeth.
 Your dentist will fit these wax models in your mouth and make a record of bite impressions, so the lab knows where to place the teeth in the permanent set made of acrylic.
 This is called a try-in ahead of getting your permanent set, and it should last around an hour.

-Then you receive your final set of dentures a few weeks after the try-in.
+Lastly, you receive your final set of dentures a few weeks after the try-in.
 This appointment lasts up to an hour.